t-d-k/LibreCrypt/docs/getting_started.md

   </TR>
 </TABLE>

-To quickly dismount all mounted volumes, use the "Dismount all" menuitem.
+To quickly dismount all mounted volumes, use the "Dismount all" menu-item.

 * * *
 <A NAME="level_3_heading_6">
 ### Changing a volume's keyphrase
 </A>

-To change a volume's keyphrase (or a keyfile's keyphrase), select the "Tools | Change volume/keyfile keyphrase/details..." menuitem (or "Tools | Change keyphrase/details..." on the PDA version) to display the "change keyphrase wizard", which will guide you through the process in a series of simple steps.
+To change a volume's keyphrase (or a keyfile's keyphrase), select the "Tools | Change volume/keyfile keyphrase/details..." menu-item to display the "change keyphrase wizard", which will guide you through the process in a series of simple steps.

 Note that volumes must be _dismounted_ first before they can be modified in this way.